Mcurci95/HabitTracker_Java/README.md

 The program is designed to derive data to ultimately form better habits.

 Ideas:
+* Score system for continuing to do each habit
 1. Habit API
 2. Website
 3. IOS app using Swift